3v4Si0N/HTTP-revshell/README.md

 # Powershell HTTP/S Reverse Shell
 HTTP-revshell is a tool focused on redteam exercises and pentesters.
-This tool provides a reverse connection through the http/s protocol using "Invoke-webrev.ps1" as client and "server.py" as server.
+This tool provides a reverse connection through the http/s protocol.

 ##  server.py - server